-Such a cliche title for the place which is so well known now by everyone around the world as it is one of the UN Heritage sites.
+Such a cliche title for the place which is so well known now by everyone around the world as it is one of the UNESCO Heritage sites.
 This place had been on the check list since forever as the seasons have been getting worse year on year.
 Had heard that the flowers haven’t bloomed extensively like they used to about 5-10 years back when the internet age hadn’t boomed like the way it has now.

 This was a group ride with a few known folks and a bunch new of people.
 Warnings had already been set into play for the newbies as it was a camping trip for budget travelers.
 Like always plans from my end only got finalized at the end of the week on a Friday due to work constraints.